The

 HCA in 2003, including the whale harpoon head, which has a National

 Museum accession number.
-Moreover, ASP didn't ask permission from the
+Moreover, the ASP didn't ask permission from the

 Open Site landowners.
 They used Wilson Cabaluna as guide, thereby associating